Well, it is for its size!

 These tiny icons can actually be pretty useful in locating a site in a list to revisit it.
 Many sites don't bother with a favicon and just display the standard browser icon.
 Their loss!

 A favicon is in effect a miniature marketing logo - knee high to a shirt button, but it does get noticed.

 Favicons now not only appear in more places.
 You can make your own favicon in different forms.
 At one time your graphic had to be an .ICO icon file.
-These days it can be a .GIF or a .PNG.
+These days it can for example be a .GIF or a .PNG.

+There are advantages to having an .ICO favicon.
 Fancy .ICO files can hold several images at different sizes and colour depths.
 If you want to go to town on one of these, there are specialised icon making apps.

 Finding out if your favicon is on parade can be difficult because you can't do too much testing to find what makes this midget Pimpernel appear and disappear.
 You only have your own computer to try it on.